stephbu/teslaiotkey/INSTALLATION.md

 1) Amazon Web Services Account - sign up at [AWS Console](https://aws.amazon.com).
     - <b>YES</b> use the same account as your Amazon.com shopping account.
     - <b>DO</b> enable multi-factor authentication such as the [Authy app](https://authy.com) to protect your account and your car
-    - <b>FREE TIER</b> should be sufficient for your development and day-to-day use
+    - <b>FREE TIER</b> should be sufficient for your development and day-to-day use.

 2) Purchase an Amazon IOT Button
     - [AWS IoT Button](https://aws.amazon.com/iotbutton/)